Internet Key Exchange: Implementations

 There are several open source implementations of IPsec with associated IKE capabilities.
 On Linux, Libreswan, Openswan and strongSwan implementations provide an IKE daemon which can configure (i.e., establish SAs) to the KLIPS or XFRM/NETKEY kernel-based IPsec stacks.
 XFRM/NETKEY is the Linux native IPsec implementation available as of version 2.6.

-The Berkeley Software Distributions also have an IPsec implementation and IKE daemon, and most importantly a cryptographic framework (OpenBSD Cryptographic Framework, OCF), which makes supporting cryptographic accelerators much easier.
+The Berkeley Software Distributions also implements IPsec, IKE daemon via the OpenBSD Cryptographic Framework (OCF), which makes supporting cryptographic accelerators much easier.
 OCF has recently been ported to Linux.

-A significant number of network equipment vendors have created their own IKE daemons (and IPsec implementations), or license a stack from one another.
+A number of network equipment vendors have created their own IKE daemons (and IPsec implementations), or license a stack from one another.

 There are a number of implementations of IKEv2 and some of the companies dealing in IPsec certification and interoperability testing are starting to hold workshops for testing as well as updated certification requirements to deal with IKEv2 testing.

-The following open source implementations of IKEv2 are currently available:
+The following open source implementations of IKEv2 are available: